 A 16 hectare (ha) conservation offset area was established on a southern portion of Lot 12.

 Production at the Karuah Quarry continued during the Annual Review period.
+In addition, some areas of the site underwent preparation for rehabilitation to be undertaken in 2021.

-Figure 1 Regional Locality
+Figure 1 - Karuah Quarry Regional Locality